 This is a text widget.
 The Text Widget allows you to add text or HTML to your sidebar.
 You can use a text widget to display text, links, images, HTML, or a combination of these.
 Edit them in the Widget section of the Customizer.

-By criminologysocietyuon in #ThingsYouNeedtoKnowAboutCriminology, Coronavirus (COVID-19), Crime, Crime and Justice, Crime and Punishment, Crime and Society, Criminological imagination, Criminological theory, Criminologist, Criminology, DNA, Fingerprints, George Floyd, Howard S. Becker, Independent learning, Jeffrey Epstein, Learning, Netflix, Psychology, Questions, Science, Serial killers, Sexual assault, Sexual offending, Social science, Society, Sociology, Stereotype, Studying, Supreme Court, Ted Bundy, True Crimes, Undergraduate study on .
+By criminologysocietyuon in #ThingsYouNeedtoKnowAboutCriminology, Coronavirus (COVID-19), Crime, Crime and Justice, Crime and Punishment, Crime and Society, Criminological imagination, Criminological theory, Criminologist, Criminology, Fingerprints, George Floyd, Howard S. Becker, Independent learning, Jeffrey Epstein, Learning, Netflix, Psychology, Questions, Science, Serial killers, Sexual assault, Sexual offending, Social science, Society, Sociology, Stereotype, Studying, Supreme Court, Ted Bundy, True Crimes, Undergraduate study on .

 - The pathology of performance management: obscuration, manipulation and power July 23, 2021

 - #CriminologyBookClub: The Guest List July 19, 2021